example42/example42.github.io/_posts/2016-05-25-exploring-puppet4-modules design-patterns.md

 The tp_lookup function allows the choice of the data module to use, by default Tiny Puppet uses the [tinydata](https://github.com/example42/tinydata) module where common settings for different applications on different OS are defined but in all the Puppet 4 modules shown here, the data_module is the module itself, which contains in its ```data``` directory not only the common settings, already defined in tinydata, but also more data, specific to the module's application.

-For example in the [ansible](https://github.com/example42/puppet-ansible) module I started to add all the default Ansible [application options](https://github.com/example42/puppet-ansible/blob/master/data/ansible/default.yaml) and provide a sample ```config_file_template: '[ansible/ansible.cfg.erb](https://github.com/example42/puppet-ansible/blob/master/templates/ansible.cfg.erb)'``` .
+For example in the [ansible](https://github.com/example42/puppet-ansible) module I started to add all the default Ansible [application options](https://github.com/example42/puppet-ansible/blob/master/data/ansible/default.yaml) and provide a sample ```config_file_template: '[ansible/ansible.cfg.erb](https://github.com/example42/puppet-ansible/blob/master/templates/ansible.cfg.erb)'``` which is automatically added when the ```auto_conf``` option is true.

 Note that the ```<%= @options['keyname'] %>``` variables are the result of the merge of users' custom ```$::ansible::options``` and the module's default options shown before.

 This follows the **options_hash + default options + [custom] template** pattern described in [this blog post](http://www.example42.com/2014/10/29/reusability-features-every-module-should-have/).